IMUS CHAMPION

 Comments: Created by Steve Engelhart, Don Heck, and Frank McLaughlin.

-I'm not sure that being a nine foot tall powerhouse able to halt a moving airplane is within the limits of human abilities.
-There has never been any mention of Imus Champion actually being superhuman though, so I'm not sure if he is a mutant, mutate, or other.
+I'm pretty sure that being a nine foot tall powerhouse able to halt a moving airplane is not within the limits of human abilities, although he was wearing an exoskeleton.
+There has never been any mention of Imus Champion actually being superhuman though, so I'm not sure if he is a mutant, mutate, or just using advanced technology as needed.

 I always liked Avengers I#109, though it is perhaps the most contrived plot I have ever read.
 Every single problem Champion had could have been easily avoided, but perhaps he wanted things to proceed as they did, because he actually wanted to face the Avengers.